-In Grant Cardone’s own words he, “...grew up poor.”
+In his own words Grant, “...grew up poor.”
 Born on March 21, 1958 in Lake Charles, Louisiana, he was one of four children - one of which is his identical twin brother, Gary.
 Losing his dad at the age of 10 began a spiral of troublesome behavior.
-As Grant explains, after his father died he had no male figure to look up to anymore.
+As he explains, after his father died he had no male figure to look up to anymore.
 He recognizes that he had people who were equal to him or less than him.

 “In everyone’s life, you have someone you’re looking up to or looking down to or looking sideways at.” – Grant Cardone.

-Grant’s life as a teen is certainly not reflective of the adult he later became.
+His life as a teen is certainly not reflective of the adult he later became.
 Grant's teenage years were marred with drugs and alcohol.
-In and out of school due to detention and suspensions, Grant managed to graduate from high school.
+In and out of school due to detention and suspensions, he managed to graduate from high school.
 He later went on to graduate from McNeese State University in 1981.
 Grant later won the Distinguished Alumnus Award from McNeese in 2010.

 “Your greatness is limited only by the investments you make in yourself” - Grant Cardone